-Lab at Atlas supports and extends student learning from our literacy and mathematics lessons.
-They ensure all students get to play and explore, become immersed in oral language and content knowledge, and practice skills and habits of character they need-both to live joyfully and to be fully successful and proficient.
-Lab highlights our interdisciplinary and project-based approach to teaching and learning, and gives students the opportunity to learn through authentic real-world experiences rooted in the local context of St. Louis.
+Lab at Atlas supports and extends student learning.
+In addition to projects related to literacy and mathematics content, students also engage in hands-on science learning through the MySci Curriculum.
+Lab is also a time when students participate in discussions and work that deepens the learning from expeditions that they have taken.
+These lessons ensure all students get to play and explore, become immersed in oral language and content knowledge, and practice skills and habits of character they need-both to live joyfully and to be fully successful and proficient.
+Lab highlights our interdisciplinary and project-based approach to teaching and learning, and gives students the opportunity to learn through authentic, real-world experiences rooted in the local context of St. Louis.